 The State of Hawaii is the current lead agency and contract administrator for the NASPO ValuePoint Procurement of Acquisition Support Services (PASS) contract.
-A request for competitive sealed proposals was issued on behalf of NASPO ValuePoint Cooperative Purchasing Organization, LLC and contracts were awarded to sixteen (16) qualified Contractors.
-The State of Hawaii has fully executed contracts with thirteen (13) Contractors, who are named as authorized Contractors in SPO Contract No. 19-19.
-More Contractors will be added as contracts are executed.
+A request for competitive sealed proposals was issued on behalf of NASPO ValuePoint Cooperative Purchasing Organization, LLC and contracts were awarded to 16 qualified Contractors.
+The State of Hawaii has fully executed contracts with 12 Contractors, who are named as authorized Contractors in SPO Contract No. 19-19.

-The following thirteen (13) categories are included in this contract for acquisition support services.
+The following 13 categories are included in this contract for acquisition support services.
 (1) Specifications/Scope of Work Review, (2) Procurement Strategy/Acquisition Strategy Plan, (3) Independent Government Cost Estimate, (4) Market Research, (5) Cost & Pricing Analysis, (6) Solicitation Review or Preparation, (7) Source Selection, (8) Cost Realism Analysis, (9) Contract Development/Contract Formation, (10) Contract Management, (11) Vendor Performance Evaluation Program, (12) Procurement Policy, and (13) Category Management.